retrography/digital-methods/index.md

 - 9:00-12:00 Lecture or workshop with a short break

-Use [this web address](https://calendar.google.com/calendar/ical/53ggv2r7qegc4e9cgj1f549nec@group.calendar.google.com/private-35f204458184545b3e421eccd38e2741/basic.ics) in your favourite calendar clientto subscribe to the course calendar.
+Use [this web address](https://calendar.google.com/calendar/ical/53ggv2r7qegc4e9cgj1f549nec@group.calendar.google.com/private-35f204458184545b3e421eccd38e2741/basic.ics) in your favourite calendar client to subscribe to the course calendar.

 ## Deliverables